Paul Nicholson (darts player): 2017

 Nicholson was a studio analyst and commentator on Channel 4's coverage of the 2017 BDO World Darts Championship.
 He was ranked 84th after the 2017 PDC World Championship and played in Q School to try and win his place on the tour back.
 He lost in the final round of the third day to Richie Burnett, before going all the way on the last day to earn a two-year Tour Card.

 The rest of Nicholson's year was good enough to give him enough ranking money to qualify for the 2017 Players Championship Finals, although being the 59th seed meant he had to play Michael van Gerwen and lost 6–3.

 2018

-Nicholson, needing a good year to hold on to his tour card, made a good start by qualifying for the UK Open, where he eventually lost to Paul Hogan 10–6 in the third round.
+Nicholson qualified for the UK Open, where he lost to Paul Hogan 10–6 in the third round.

-He continued his form by winning through to a European tour semi-final, where he was beaten by Adrian Lewis; this run effectively sealed his spot in the European Championships, as the 32nd seed, and the World Championships, due to there being more spots open to Pro Tour qualifiers this year.
+He won through to a European tour semi-final, where he was beaten by Adrian Lewis; this run effectively sealed his spot in the European Championships, as the 32nd seed, and the World Championships.

-Nicholson made his return to the European Championship, where he was up against the top seed Michael van Gerwen.
-He made a good account of himself by opening with back-to-back twelve-darters with a 127 checkout on the bullseye, but failed to hit darts to go 3–2 up, and failed to win another leg; he lost 6–2.
+Nicholson made his return to the European Championship, where he was up against Michael van Gerwen.
+He opened with back-to-back twelve-darters, but missed darts to go 3–2 up, and failed to win another leg; he lost 6–2.